OpenSILEX/opensilex/opensilex-front-tests/e2e/end-to-end-tests-documentation.md

 The scenario file describes every step that is taken for a usage scenario.
 It has a descriptive name that will be reused for the test name.
+It assumes that the user is already connected as an admin.
 See "scenario-template.md".

 ### Recording new test template